naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the chicken sit on the clock?
-Because it wanted to be on time!
+Why did the IT technician bring a pencil to the server room?
+In case he needed to draw a network!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)